dekart/radiant-tiny-paper-extension/README.md

 ---

 This fork uses the File search and filtering from Paperclipped for a more consistent UI.
-The TinyMCE layout look more Radiant like as well.
+The TinyMCE layout looks more like Radiant as well.

 Radiant Tiny-Paper Extension
 ===